minio/docs/source/administration/object-management/object-versioning.rst

 Performing a ``DELETE`` operation on a versioned object creates a 0-byte ``DeleteMarker`` as the latest version of that object.
 For objects where the latest version is a ``DeleteMarker``, clients must specify versioning flags or identifiers to ``GET/HEAD/LIST/DELETE`` operations to work on any previous version of that object.
-The default server behavior is to omit ``DeleteMarker`` objects from consideration for unversioned operations.
+The default server behavior omits ``DeleteMarker`` objects from consideration for unversioned operations.

 MinIO relies on :ref:`Lifecycle Management expiration rules <minio-lifecycle-management-expiration>` for automatic cleanup *or* versioned delete operations for manual cleanup of non-current versioned objects and ``DeleteMarker`` objects.